Your preferences have been updated.

 One of the benefits of staying in the Eagle Beach area is that your location allows you to have the best of both worlds between enjoying the hustle and bustle of Palm Beach while being close to all activities taking place in Aruba’s capital of Oranjestad.

 A popular activity to partake in when in the Eagle Beach area is beach tennis.
-There are some courts dedicated to the sport near the Tropicana Hotel, with a spot to relax and have some snacks and drinks between sets.
+There are some courts dedicated to the sport near the Eagle Aruba Resort & Casino, with a spot to relax and have some snacks and drinks between sets.
 Aruba’s biggest bowling alley can also be found in the Eagle Beach area.
 It is appropriately named Eagle Bowling.
 This is an especially great activity for those traveling with a (small) group!

 There are some great restaurants in the Eagle Beach area.
 From toes in the sand casual dining to fancy restaurants and even pizzerias, there is something to satisfy any appetite.
 Some of the favorite eateries that come to mind are Chalet Suisse, Passions on the Beach and Screaming Eagle Restaurant Lounge.

 The Eagle Beach area is dominated by smaller resorts and boutique hotels like Manchebo Beach Resort & Spa, Bucuti & Tara Beach Resort, La Cabana Beach Resort and Casino and Amsterdam Manor Beach Resort Aruba.
 While significantly smaller than the high-rise resorts mentioned earlier, these hotels are very popular with repeat visitors.
 Service is attentive and personalized, getting around the property is quick and easy, and most importantly, Eagle Beach is practically your backyard!
 There are also many condominiums to choose from that are just steps away from the sand.